scikit-rf/scikit-rf-web/about.rst

 applications.
-SWISSto12’s products include corrugated waveguide modules for low-loss signal transmission (available from 75 GHz up to 1 THz and beyond), 3D printed metal-coated plastic components and solutions for material characterisation, on-waver probing and gas spectroscopy.
+SWISSto12’s products include corrugated waveguide modules for low-loss signal transmission (available from 75 GHz up to 1 THz and beyond), 3D printed metal-coated plastic components and solutions for material characterisation, on-wafer probing and gas spectroscopy.

 |